Email and online scams

-Action Fraud lists 30 different types of online fraud.
+There are dozens of different types of online or cyber fraud.
 Fraudsters have invented scams for all manner of products and services, including loans, dating, holidays, business opportunities, clairvoyants, pharmaceuticals, lottery prizes, even recovery of money lost to fraud!

 According to Which?, 62% of people say they have been targeted by online scammers in the last 12 months.

 Many scammers use email to target their victims with fraudulent offers or requests for personal information, but this is not the only way that fraudsters operate online.
 Here are some others:

 - Fake pop-ups in your online banking window.

 - Links in email or social media messages that, once clicked on, will infect your computer with a virus or malware that deletes or steals your data.

 - Providing fraudulent wifi connections in public places.

 Older people are judged to be particularly at risk of certain types of online scams…

 Similar to 419 letters, you are offered a share in a large sum of money in return for helping to transfer it out of the country.
 Once you have given the scammers your bank account details, they empty your accounts.